 I'm Yvie, a late thirty-something, debt-marred, unmarried, degree-and-a-half-holding, unemployed, divorced mother-of-three with a mental illness.
 That's quite a baggage title, you might think.
 It's also only part of my story.
 I'll chuck in former GB A-G triathlete, police officer and fluent French speaker too, but bringing you up to speed could take a while, so I'll short cut to the current chapter.

 —I am pursuing a campaign to raise the standard of our culture of mental well-being, and this has to start with our children.

 We can no longer afford to leave them behind whilst we adults focus on ourselves.
 I don't have the answers, but I'm willing to learn, try new approaches, even recommend that the schools stop examining the memory banks of my children to determine an intelligence rating and instead let them learn and grow and develop according to their personal mental barometer, not a government-sanctioned one.

-Event 4—Riding the Storm, a tour of mainland Wales' coastal routes by bike
+- Event 4—Riding the Storm, 16-day tour of mainland Wales Coast Path by bike and on foot.

 Covering all four points of mainland Wales, the Isle of Anglesey, the coastal path, the borderland, the three highest peaks, through the middle, and in the coastal waters.